-Food Standards Australia New Zealand (FSANZ) received an application from Bayer CropScience Proprietary Limited to request a variation to Schedule 26 in the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from a new food produced using gene technology (GM food): canola line MON94100.
+Food Standards Australia New Zealand (FSANZ) received an application from Bayer CropScience Proprietary Limited to request a variation to Schedule 26 in the Australia New Zealand Food Standards Code (the Code) to permit the sale and use of food derived from canola line MON94100, a new food produced using gene technology (GM food).
 Canola line MON94100 has been genetically modified for tolerance to the herbicide dicamba.

-This application has been accepted for assessment under a pilot project between FSANZ and the Food Directorate of Health Canada for the joint preparation and sharing of safety assessments for GM foods - referred to as safety assessment sharing.
+This application was accepted for assessment under a project between FSANZ and the Food Directorate of Health Canada.
+The project is implementing the joint preparation and sharing of safety assessments for GM foods.